top of page

 3. Your Inner Critic:

-Over the last few years, I’ve discovered more about inner critics and other subpersonality types, realising that I, like many people, have an active inner critic who can often control my thoughts, feelings, and reactions.
-Experts tell us not to try to eliminate your inner critic and other subpersonality types (it's impossible), instead we need to honour them and ‘invite them in for tea’, just as Siddhartha Gautama (the Buddha) did with Māra:
+My brother often talked about his inner critic - a voice that kept him from rediscovering his mojo and ultimately contributed to his struggles.
+Over the last few years, I’ve discovered more about inner critics and other subpersonality types, realising that I, like many people, also have an active inner critic who sometimes controls my thoughts, feelings, and reactions.
+Experts tell us not to try to eliminate your inner critic and other subpersonality types (it's impossible), instead we need to honour them and ‘invite them in for tea’, just as Siddhartha Gautama (the Buddha) did with Māra.

 Māra is the ‘Evil One’ who in many Buddhist traditions represents internal struggles and external obstacles, he is the personification of temptation, desire, and death.
 The story goes that for many years after the Buddha’s battle with Māra under the Bodhi tree - on the evening before his enlightenment - Māra continued to visit the Buddha to tempt him with desire and despair to obstruct his spiritual progress.
 Rather than trying to ignore or push him away, he said “I see you Māra.
-Please be my honoured guest, and come in for tea.”
+Please be my honoured guest and come in for tea.”
 The Buddha did not try to eliminate or judge Māra.
 Instead, he accepted and acknowledged him, ultimately disengaging from and disempowering the Evil One.

 Excerpt from ‘Embracing Your Inner Critic: Turning Self-Criticism into a Creative Asset’ by Hal Stone Ph.D. and Sidra Stone, Ph.D.
 1993.
 HarperCollins:

 “The inner critic is a self (or subpersonality) that develops to protect us from being shamed or hurt.
 It is extremely anxious, almost desperate, for you to succeed in the world and be accepted and liked by others.
 It really wants you to be okay.
 It really wants you to make it in the world, to have a good job, to make enough money.
 It really wants you to be loved, to be successful, to be accepted, to have a family.
 It developed in your early years to protect your vulnerability by helping you to adapt to the world around you and to meet its requirements, whatever they might be.
-In order to do its job properly, it needed to curb your natural inclinations and to make you acceptable to others by criticizing and correcting your behavior before other people could criticize or reject you.
+In order to do its job properly, it needed to curb your natural inclinations and to make you acceptable to others by criticizing and correcting your behaviour before other people could criticize or reject you.
 In this way, it reasoned, it could earn love and protection for you as well as save you much shame and hurt.”

 The good news is that similar to the first two barriers, once you become aware of and acknowledge your inner critic, you can learn how to better manage it.
 This journey begins with recognising the dominant and disowned selves influencing your thoughts and behaviours.